davestemerdink/fuel-plugin-scaleio/README.md

 10. Adding and removing node(s) to/from the OpenStack cluster won't re-configure the ScaleIO.
      This is a limitation of the Fuel Plugin Framework which doesn't trigger task when those actions are performed.
      One exception here is new SDC compupents are registered in ScaleIO automatically.
-     Registering other components is possible either vi running the task 'update_hosts' on controllers via FUEL cli or via adding component into ScaleIO cluster vi ScaleIO cli (scli) that available on controller nodes.
+     Registering other components is possible either by running the task 'update_hosts' on controllers (via FUEL cli) or by adding component into ScaleIO cluster via ScaleIO cli (scli) that available on controller nodes.
-     For removal nodes it is needed to remove nodes from ScaleIO vi ScaleIO cli (scli).
+     For removal nodes it is needed to remove nodes from ScaleIO via ScaleIO cli (scli).

 # Installation Guide